jyoungblood/dbx/README.md

 A small mysql utility that imports a remote database via SSH and saves a backup of the previous local version.

+Ideal for scenarios when you want a local copy of your production database, and need to update it often.

 ## Setup

 ### Installation